RebootJeff/es6-exercises/my_notes.md

   foo(1, 2, 3);
   ```
 - Kyle didn't use slides, he used live coding like a professor writing on a chalkboard.
 Sadly, like a prof w/ a chalkboard, he would occasionally delete everything in his text editor to clear things out.
 I would argue he should just let the live coding file grow so people who are a bit behind can still take notes about stuff he wrote minutes before the deletion.
-- Why are custom getters/setters in object literals going to be more common in ES6 than ES5.
+- Why are custom getters/setters in object literals going to be more common in ES6 than ES5? --> For adding intermediate custom logic.
+E.g., setter that only allows the prop to be a number less than 100.
+- "A generator is an iterator that controls its value" (paraphrased) is a confusing thing to hear.
+Kyle will say things like this in passing.
+- Later parts felt more complex, but we didn't have enough time for more explanation.
+E.g., symbols, iterators, generators seem weird to me.
+And it's not clear how they're useful or better than ES5 alternatives.
+This really sucks because I hear a lot of hype around generators, but this workshop won't give me much expertise there.

 asdf